You are now in the main content area

 Indigenous ancestry

 Talk to the older members of your family.
-Try to get in touch with grandparents, older aunts and uncles and gather as much information as possible.
+Try to get in touch with your grandparents, older aunts and uncles, and gather as much information as possible.
 Please remember that in the past a lot of people tried to stay under the radar about being Indigenous because it wasn't safe and healthy for them to do so.
 Also, try to talk to different members of your family because different people can have different parts of the story.

 Meetings and events

-A non-Indigenous person should offer the Land Acknowledgement at a meeting or event– Indigenous people know whose land they are on.
+A non-Indigenous person should offer a Land Acknowledgement at a meeting or event– Indigenous people know whose land they are on.
 If you aren’t sure, there are tools like Whose Land (external link) to find out what land you are on based on your location.

 Only if it's an Indigenous-led meeting.
 You can simply say “Hi, my name is _____, I am a settler and my ancestry is ______.”
 That’s the information that’s most important for Indigenous people because that tells us a lot about a person.
 If someone is Inuit compared to someone who comes from the plains in Alberta, they are very different.
 They have different teachings, land ceremonies and traditions.
 Knowing where your ancestry comes from tells others a bit more about you.